The Iron Judge Was About to Free a Powerful Criminal — Until a Barefoot Girl Walked In and Spoke the One Truth He Could Not Bury

 They did not need to.

-Then the marshal turned toward the prosecutor.
+Then the marshal turned to the prosecutor.

 “Your office will receive chain-of-custody documentation within the hour.”

-The room erupted.
+The room exploded.

 Hector Valverde sat back down, but not with dignity.